rvpanoz/git-lessons/README.md

 - simple database that kept all the changes to files under revision control ([RCS](https://www.gnu.org/software/rcs/))

-Pros

-- Easy setup
+:+1: Easy setup

-Cons

-- High error proned
+:-1: High error proned

 ### Centralized Version Control Systems

-- collaboration with others
+- Collaboration with others
-- single server that contains all the versioned files, and a number of clients that check out files from that central place.
+- Single server that contains all the versioned files, and a number of clients that check out files from that central place.
 (CVS, Subversion)

 <p align="center">
   <img alt="centralized" src="./assets/images/centralized.png">
 </p>

-Pros

-- Everyone knows to a certain degree what everyone else on the project is doing.
+:+1: Everyone knows to a certain degree what everyone else on the project is doing.
-- Far easier to administer a CVCS than it is to deal with local databases on every client.
+:+1:Far easier to administer a CVCS than it is to deal with local databases on every client.

-Cons

-- Single point of failure that the centralized server represents.
+:-1: Single point of failure that the centralized server represents.

 ### Distributed Version Control Systems